 “Funny, I never saw that lane before, and I must have passed here hundreds of times,” said Mum.
 “There’s hardly a dresser in that old place.
 It looks like an old junk shop if you ask me.
 If there is one in there, unlikely as it is, it’ll be filthy and falling apart.”

 “Dr Xu’s Chinese Emporium, it says on the sign,” said Lucy.
 “It sounds kind of exciting.
 Let’s have a quick look.
 We’ll know within a minute if it has one.”

 Mum sighed with exasperation but gave in.
 They had been looking for weeks to find Lucy a dresser with a mirror now that she was getting older and needed one.
 She followed Lucy down the alleyway, more in desperation than hope.

 Lucy pushed the door open, which immediately set off a bell somewhere in the back of the shop.
-She pushed in and almost immediately collided with a tall urn her own size.
-It started to wobble but she managed to stabilise it before it keeled over.
+She stumbled in and almost immediately collided with a tall urn her own size.
+It started to wobble, but she managed to stabilise it before it keeled over.

 “That was close,” said Lucy in relief.
 “I nearly broke the Ming vase!”